symfony/symfony-docs/book/doctrine.rst

 First, since a ``Category`` object will relate to many ``Product`` objects, a ``products`` array property is added to hold those ``Product`` objects.
-Again, this isn't done because Doctrine needs it, but instead because it makes sense in the application for each ``Category`` to hold an array of ``Product`` objects.

 .. note::